 During the first quarter of 2024, we committed to a restructuring plan intended to reduce operating costs, improve operating margins, and continue advancing our ongoing commitment to profitable growth (the "2024 Restructuring Plan").
 The 2024 Restructuring Plan provided for a reduction of the Company's current workforce by approximately 150 people.
-During the three months ended March 31, 2024, we incurred restructuring and related charges of \$7.2 million, consisting primarily of severance payments, employee benefits, and related cash expenses.
-These charges were recognized within Transaction, integration, and restructuring expenses in our unaudited condensed consolidated statements of operations.
-We expect to incur additional restructuring and related charges associated with the 2024 Restructuring Plan of \$0.5 million during the second quarter of 2024, consisting of severance payments, employee benefits, and related cash expenses.
-We expect the 2024 Restructuring Plan will be substantially complete by the end of the second quarter of 2024.
+During the three and six months ended March 31, 2024 June 30, 2024, we incurred restructuring and related charges of \$7.2 million \$0.6 million and \$7.8 million, respectively, consisting primarily of severance payments, employee benefits, and related cash expenses.
+These charges were recognized within Transaction, transaction, integration, and restructuring expenses in our unaudited condensed consolidated statements of operations.
+We do not expect to incur any additional restructuring and related material charges associated with the 2024 Restructuring Plan of \$0.5 million during Plan.